 ASK FOR A BREAK

-Mindfulness - use the "soles of your feet" mindfulness activity to put students in touch with their feelings and how to calm down and manage their emotions.
+Mindfulness - Use the 'Soles of the feet' mindfulness activity to put students in touch with their feelings and teach them how to calm down and manage their emotions.

 In Lesson 3, we will explore exclusion, friendships, relationships, and bullying.